iCMDdev/iCMDdev/README.md

 #### Security contributions:

-As a student, I continue to acquire new knowledge, but I like to try to apply my learnings in practical situations, such as Bug Bounty / CVD program.
+As a student, I continue to acquire new knowledge, but I like to try to apply my learnings in practical situations, such as Bug Bounty / CVD programs.
 I have reported **20+ vulnerabilities** to Apple, out of which **12+** received CVE IDs.

 Here are the most significant ones so far (in my opinion):
 - [CVE-2025-43398](https://support.apple.com/en-us/125632) - Kernel (Apple XNU)